 Do you preheat the lid of a Dutch oven?

-Yes, you should preheat the lid of the Dutch oven along with the pot itself.
+Yes, you should preheat the Dutch oven’s lid and the pot itself.
 The lid helps to trap heat and moisture inside the Dutch oven.
 When baking bread, the preheated lid helps to create a steamy environment that promotes a good oven spring and helps to develop a crispy crust.